arcrozier/final-project/DESIGN.md

 the program to easily add and access images.

 #### RoundAction
-This is not implemented but contains the bare bones of what could eventually be constructed into a real undo/redo system.
+This is not currently implemented but contains the bare bones of what could eventually be constructed into a real undo/redo system.
 This essentially tracks what has been modified and how so that it can be undone.

+// talk about why this was kept

 ## ImageFile
 This is a File with some extra methods for being an image.
 It has the ability to convert `File